smxzehvb/unemployment-gap/python/readme.md

   * kneed

 The package 'kneed' is only used in some of the example notebooks.
-It is not required for the execution of functions in the bug package.
+It is not required for the execution of functions in the main bug package.

 ## Development

 This package is a work-in-progress, academic package, and is not guaranteed to be robust.

-This version has been tested with (from anaconda 4.12.0 for Linux):
+This version has been tested with python 3.9.12, from anaconda 4.12.0 for Linux 64-bit, and the following package versions:

-  * python==3.9.12
   * IPython==8.2.0
   * jupyter_core==4.9.2
   * pandas==1.4.2